X-Men '97

 X-Men '97 is an American animated television series created by Beau DeMayo for the streaming service Disney+, based on the Marvel Comics superhero team the X-Men.
 It is a revival of X-Men: The Animated Series (1992–1997) produced by Marvel Studios Animation, and continues the story of the X-Men from the earlier series.
 DeMayo was head writer for the first two seasons and Matthew Chauncey took over for the third, with Jake Castorena as supervising director.

 Ray Chase, Jennifer Hale, Alison Sealy-Smith, Cal Dodd, J. P. Karliak, Lenore Zann, George Buza, A. J. LoCascio, Holly Chou, Isaac Robinson-Smith, Matthew Waterson, Ross Marquand, and Adrian Hough star as members of the X-Men.
-Sealy-Smith, Dodd, Zann, Buza, and Hough reprised their roles from the original series, as did Christopher Britton.
+Sealy-Smith, Dodd, Zann, Buza, and Hough reprised their roles from the original series, as did Christopher Britton, Randall Carpenter and Robert Cait.
 Original series stars Catherine Disher, Chris Potter, Alyson Court, Lawrence Bayne, and Ron Rubin returned to voice new characters.
+For season two, Potter, Gui Agustini, and Gil Birmingham were promoted to the starring cast, and Naoko Mori, Christopher Barger, and Carolina Ravassa joined as well.

-The revival was first discussed in June 2019 and formally announced in November 2021, with DeMayo and Castorena attached.
+The revival was first discussed in June 2019 and formally announced in November 2021, with DeMayo and Castorena attached to the first season.
 It is the first X-Men project from Marvel Studios since the company regained the film and television rights to the characters.
 Animation was provided by Studio Mir and Tiger Animation, and is a modernized version of the original series' style.
 Original producers Eric Lewald, Julia Lewald, and Larry Houston returned to consult on the revival and were made executive producers with the second season.
 Chase Conley and Emi Yonemura also directed episodes.
 DeMayo was fired as head writer in March 2024 and Chauncey was hired to replace him that July.

-X-Men '97 premiered on March 20, 2024, with its first two episodes.
-The rest of the ten-episode first season was released weekly until May 15.
-It received critical acclaim and various accolades.
-The second season is scheduled to premiere in mid-2026, and the third season is in production.
+X-Men '97 premiered on March 20, 2024.
+The ten-episode first season was released until May, and the nine-episode second season was released from July to August 2026.
+A third and fourth season are in development and planned to be released yearly following the second.
+The series has received critical acclaim and various accolades.